-Why do we need the sleep schedule?;
+Why do we need a sleep routine?

 The importance of physical exercise

-Myths about sleep: alcohol, caffeine and longer sleep duration
+Myths about sleep: alcohol, caffeine, and longer sleep duration

 Alcohol and caffeine

-The longest sleep duration and the daily «nap»
+Longer sleep duration and the daytime “nap”

-When should I contact a specialist?;
+When should I seek professional help?

 Bibliography